sunyshore/enVision/README.md

 <a href="https://github.com/sunyshore/srcnn">Satellite Image Upscaling</a>

-<a href="https://github.com/RelativelyFine/Parking-Detection">Parking Image Analysis</a>
+<a href="https://github.com/RelativelyFine/Parking-Detection">Parking Image Analysis</a> (crowd counting analysis is under the 'Ultralytics' folder)

 # How It Works
 Our project uses municipal <a href="https://www.cityofkingston.ca/explore/webcams">live feeds of the City of Kingston</a>.

 The AI model is trained on a dataset of public satellite imagery which we used Convolutional Neural Networks to upscale <b><a href="https://github.com/sunyshore/srcnn">here</a></b>.
-Then, we compared multiple Computer Vision models, and chose between Transformers, CNN, and R-CNN models to perform image analysis.
+Then, we compared multiple Computer Vision models, and chose between Transformers, CNN, and R-CNN models to perform <a href="https://github.com/RelativelyFine/Parking-Detection">image analysis</a>.

 We registered the domain <b><a href="https://www.envirovision.tech">envirovision.tech</a></b> with Domain.com, courtesy of the QHACKS/MLH discount!